2017 EMBROIDERY CLASSES

 Creative landscapes Thursday morning.
-Term two begins 11th may 8 weeks $120.00.
-This class is held at Highbury House In this class you will learn a layered fabric technique to create a background landscape to which you will apply embroidered detail to complete your landscape design.
+Term two begins 11th may 8 weeks $100.00.
+In this class you will learn a layered fabric technique to create a background landscape to which you will apply embroidered detail to complete your landscape design.
 The class will initially work on the same project to learn the technique and later create your own individual landscape design.
 Purchase of workbook from The Embroiderer is required and a starter pack will be available for purchase as well.

 Working with Wool: A Beginner’s Guide Thursday Afternoon.
 Term two begins 11th April 8 weeks $100 Working with wool is very relaxing and rewarding.
 It is a simple way for beginners to learn surface stitchery and gain confidence as it is very forgiving and the results are quick and effective.
 As you advance there are a variety of more challenging directions you can follow.
 Begin with a cushion or blanket or with winter coming you might like to make our Daisy Hottie Cover or choose from a range of designs on offer.
 You will learn all the basic stitches and have help with designing your own project should you choose to do so.
 Suitable for complete beginners or those wishing to learn a new technique.